Witr Ṣalāh in Makkah and Madīnah

 Al-Tanbīh ʿalā Mushkilāt al-Hidāyah (2: 666); Fatāwā Ḥabībiyyah (3: 383); Jadīd Fiqhī Mabāḥith (13: 32); ʿIlm al-Fiqh (2: 240); Marghūb al-Fatāwā (2: 427).
 Also refer to Naṣb al-Rāyah (1: 328).
 It is worth noting in this context the advice of the Prophet ﷺ who is reported to have said, “Perform Ṣalāh behind every pious and sinful person” (Sunan al-Dāraquṭnī, 1768; al-Sunan al-Kubrā, 6832).
 There are similar narrations in Sunan Abī Dāwūd (594) and other books, however, all these narrations are defective (Ibid, Naṣb al-Rāyah, 2: 26).
 The meaning of the narration is nevertheless correct as affirmed by the practice of ʿAbdullāh ibn ʿUmar (d.
 73/693) (may Allah be pleased with them) who would perform Ṣalāh behind Ḥajjāj ibn Yūsuf (d.
 95/714) (Ṣaḥīḥ al-Bukhārī, 1660; 1653), who has been described as a fāsiq (sinner) by Ḥāfiẓ Ibn Ḥajar al-ʿAsqalānī (d.
 852/1449) (Fatḥ al-Bārī, 3: 512) and others.
 Similarly, Anas ibn Mālik (d.
 93/711-2) (may Allah be pleased with them) said in relation to the location of Ṣalāh during the days of Ḥajj, “Do as your leaders do” (Ṣaḥīḥ al-Bukhārī, 1653).
 In fact, the Prophet ﷺ explicitly said, “They (referring to the leaders and Imams) will lead you in Ṣalāh.
 If they lead it correctly, for you [and them is reward], and if they err, for you [is reward] and for them [will be sin] (Ṣaḥīḥ al-Bukhārī, 694).

 Mawlānā Rashīd Aḥmad Gangohī (d.
 1323/1905) affirms in Fatāwā Rashīdiyyah (p.
 209) that all the schools of thought are ḥaq. ʿAllāmah ʿAbd al-Ḥayy Laknawī (d.
 1304/1886) writes in al-Siʿāyah (2: 300), “And each of them is on the Ṣawāb (right).”
 Shāh ʿAbd al-ʿAzīz Muḥaddith Dehlawī (d.
 1239/1824) writes in Fatāwā ʿAzīzī (p.
-230), “According to this faqīr (referring to himself), these groups are all on the ḥaq, and it is definitely not the position of this faqīr to give preference to one group over another group in such a way that it gives the impression that the other group is mistaken, or that the other group’s ḥaq is regarded as deviant or wrong.
+230), “According to this faqīr (referring to himself), these groups are all on the ḥaq, and it is definitely not the position of this faqīr to give preference to one group over another group in such a way that it gives the impression that the other group is mistaken, or that there is something deviant or wrong with the other group.
 [I] regard all as being compliant with the Qurʾān and Sunnah.
 In relation to the differences among them, this faqīr knows that in reality this is because of a difference in the understanding of the Qurʾān and Sunnah.
 Each mujtahid is muṣīb.”

 Ḥakīm al-Ummah Mawlānā Ashraf ʿAlī Thānawī (d.
 1362/1943) once said, “Nowadays, this illness is widespread amongst the people of the truth that they compare the schools of the mujtahids in such a way that it gives the impression that the other schools are invalid.
 For example, they will give preference to the Ḥanafī position on an issue in such a way that it gives the impression of the Shāfiʿī position being invalid.
 So, I do not like this method, this method is extremely dangerous and harmful” (Malfūẓāt, 7: 117).
 Mawlānā Ashraf ʿAlī Thānawī also said, “In differed upon issues, one should not regard one side as definitively right and the other side as definitively wrong, because sometimes the reality is disclosed at the time of death.
 At that moment, think if what was thought to be wrong transpires to be correct.
 At that moment, Satan gets an opportunity to seduce, in that perhaps this is the condition of all your definitive [beliefs], until a doubt is created in Tawḥīd and Prophethood.
 Thus, in such a condition, there could be fear of losing faith” (Malfūẓāt, 12: 67).